 First, that the groinal response is automatic in a sexual obsession and is not a person's fault.
-And second, that increased arousal pertains to somatic signs of anxiety and is consequently nonsexual.
-For example, when a person pays attention to the arousal, it increases it, and they worry that their thoughts are about them.
-As a further example, checking for arousal in, say, a paedophile obsession will heighten one's anxiety.
-Hence, a somatic sensation (sweating and throbbing down there) can be mistaken as authentic sexual feelings and urges.
-What's crucial is that, since all sexual-intrusive thoughts are empty of meaning also means that the desire component is false; it has no reciprocity between obsession and self.
+And second, that increased arousal pertains to somatic signs of anxiety and is consequently nonsexual, noted earlier.
+For example, when a person pays attention to the arousal, it increases it, hence the anxious-stroke-somatic-response.
+The sensation is not proof that their sexual-intrusive thoughts are about them.
+As a further example, checking for arousal usually heightens one's anxiety, which increases the somatic sensation (sweating and throbbing down there), which the individual mistakes for authentic sexual feelings and urges, and thus strengthens their erroneous beliefs about the thoughts.
+What's crucial is that, since all sexual-intrusive thoughts are empty of meaning, it explains that the desire component is also false; it has no reciprocity between obsession and self.

 I learned some of it through personal experience, and also foreknowledge of how one's imagination could be a factor involving absorption.
 I also had a feeling that erroneous desire could potentially come from certain brain regions as well as the physiological symptoms described already.
 After studying OCD as part of my training to be a therapist for this disorder, I became more interested in the pure O side, meaning the sexual, religious, and harm obsessions.
 Moreover, as a cognitive behavioural therapist specialising in OCD, I received desperate pleas from people.
 These people wanted me to help them understand the pull or urge towards the unwanted desire that became an additional feature of their obsessions.
 I'm still getting those requests.
 All of these things gave me a reason to research why intrusive desire appears to coincide with pure-obsessional thoughts and nonsexual arousal.